planetfederal/workshops/workshops/qgis/doc/source/modeller/combining.rst

 Combining models
 ================

-We have an additional vector layer that contains soil data that we can also use to do another analysis; unforutnately, our current model requires a raster input.
+We have an additional vector layer that contains soil data that we can also use to do another analysis; unfortunately, our current model requires a raster input.
 Since models are effectively processes themselves, we can create a new model which performs a rasterisation step before calling the **Zone analysis** model.

 #.
 Prepare the **soil500k.shp** data by reprojecting it to the **EPSG:2163** CRS and adding it to our ``qgis/data`` directory and including it in the **Data** list.